jefgu/AniSwipe/README.md

 ## Architecture

-AnimeSwipe is split into a Vite React frontend and an Express backend.
+AniSwipe is split into a Vite React frontend and an Express backend.
 The frontend handles username login, card voting, undo, results, matches, and mobile interactions.
 It talks only to the backend API at `http://localhost:4000/api`.

 The backend owns persistence and validation.
 It connects to MongoDB through Mongoose models for users, anime items, votes, and swipe events.
 A seed script fetches anime from Jikan and stores normalized records in MongoDB, after which the app uses MongoDB as the source of truth.